microsoft/nlp-recipes/SETUP.md

 This document describes how to setup all the dependencies to run the notebooks in this repository.

 The recommended environment to run these notebooks is the [Azure Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/).
-Since a considerable number of the algorithms rely on deep learning, it is recommended to use a GPU DSVM.
+Since a considerable number of the algorithms rely on deep learning, it is recommended to use a [GPU optimimized VM](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu).

 For training at scale, operationalization or hyperparameter tuning, it is recommended to use [Azure ML](https://docs.microsoft.com/en-us/azure/machine-learning/service/).